Common Data Format (CDF): A Standardized Format for Match-Data in Football (Soccer): The Common Football Data Format

 \section{The Common Football Data Format}

 The goal of the CDF is to provide a uniform and standardized format for data generated from football matches.
 The guiding principles of the CDF are to promote the ease of analysis of football data by being: \begin{description} \item[Unambiguous] The format strives for uniformity and clarity by providing a common schema.
 Moreover, it ensures that sufficient \emph{context} is available to understand the provenance of the data. \item[Sufficient] The focus is on ensuring that enough information is provided to enable common downstream analysis tasks in areas such as scouting and match preparation. \item[Extendable] The football data landscape is not static, and it is important for the format to be able to accommodate new innovations. \end{description} In essence, the CDF aims to present a precise and well-defined interface to football data that mitigates the existing pain-points associated with the current data landscape.
-That is, it should enable end-users such as clubs, federations and researchers, to easily build their own logic and applications on top of provided data without having to contend with some of the (arbitrary) design choices made by data collectors.
+Specifically, the CDF targets clubs, federations and researchers.
+It aims to allow them to easily build their own logic and applications on top of provided data without having to contend with some of the (arbitrary) design choices made by data collectors.
 Having vendors supply data in the CDF will help shorten the time between data exploration and delivery of actionable products to stakeholders as well as facilitate more impactful collaborations with researchers and developers.

-This section describes the key properties of the CDF and discusses some of the design choices that were made.
+This section presents {\bf Version 1.0.0} of the CDF.
+It describes the key properties of the CDF and discusses some of the design choices that were made.
 First, we will outline the technical specifications of the CDF in terms of what data sources are included and within each data source what information should be provided.
 Second, we will discuss some of the representational choices that were made to help ensure the clarity of the provided data.
 Third, we will propose a concrete way to deliver data in the CDF to enable easy ingestion and analysis of the data.
 Finally, we would like to highlight that this is the first version of the CDF and it will continue to evolve as the data landscape changes.